PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - User can't change/enter the Actual amount for the current year.

 #### UX Rule
-- `Flow` doesn't shown in the Add/Edit dialog.
 - Logic of the `Differences` column, if any past year has a value of `Budget`, the system shows the `Difference` column.
 (This difference amount is not shown on the view page)
     - It is a calculated field. `Differences` = `Actual` - `Budget`
         - Negative amount is shown in the `()`.